-The Committee state prepare an innual report that describes and summerizes any findings or issues and contains any recommendations suggested by the Committee.
+The Committee shapepar an innucleup or the describes and summarizes any findings or issues and contains any recommendations suggested by the Committee.
 It shall address as appropriate, the issues described in Section I of this document.
 It shall contain an annual summary of the quarterly data gathered during the year.